Oral Surgery Insurance | Atlanta GA

 We are happy to file your insurance claim forms to assist you in receiving the maximum benefits your insurance company has contracted to provide you.
 Due to the growing number of insurance companies and plans available, it has become difficult to verify insurance exact coverage.
 Frequently your coverage will be a combination of dental and medical coverage.

-We have found the phone and website policy of many insurance companies to be that they only verify general benefit information.
+We have found the phone and website policy of many insurance companies to be that they only verify general benefits information.
 So, while the determination of oral surgery insurance coverage is not an exact science, Atlanta Oral & Facial Surgery front desk staff has experience with the insurance companies and in most cases will be able to be very accurate with their estimate of patient responsibility.
 Any information received by phone from an insurance company is not a binding agreement for payment.
-If there is any concern a “pre-determination” process can be undertaken giving you a better idea of your coverage in writing from you insurance company.
+If there is any concern a “pre-determination” process can be undertaken to give you a better idea of your coverage in writing from your insurance company.

 Key Questions to Ask Your Insurance When calling about your Benefits:

 - Yearly policy maximum